Note: This is day 17 of National Preparedness Month . Follow this year’s campaign on Twitter by searching for the #NatlPrep hash tag.

 I made two.
-One for the home, and one more for the road.
+One for the home, and one more for the trunk of my car.

 While they weren’t exactly professional quality, and I’ve upgraded many times since, I’ve never lost the habit.
-The following year I went on to become an EMT, and two years later a paramedic, and I confess to still feeling a bit naked these many years later without having a decent first aid kit within easy reach.
+The following year I went on to become an EMT, and two years after that, I was a paramedic.
+I confess to still feeling a bit naked these many years later without having a decent first aid kit within easy reach.

 On the `trauma’ side of the bag, I’ve got `Kling’ roll bandages, an ACE bandage, a couple of cravat `Triangle’ bandage (sling & swath), sterile 4x4 gauze pads, paper tape, Band-Aids, antibiotic cream and several absorbent feminine pads (they make excellent trauma dressings).